Prusa CORE One+ CoreXY 3D Printer With Active Chamber Temp Control

 The exterior features powder-coated metal and tinted acrylic panels in Josef Prusa's signature black and orange color scheme, a design well known hallmark of Original Prusa 3D printers in the 3D printing industry.

-Prusa Core One 3D printer on workbench with orange 3D print inside, surrounded by tools on a pegboard; modern workshop setting.
+Prusa Core One 3D printer on a workbench, printing an orange object, surrounded by tools on a pegboard, in a workshop setting.

 The Prusa CORE One+ won a Red Dot Award for its design, combining form and function.
 It uses 10mm Y-axis rods, an X-axis linear rail, and three Z-axis lead screws — Prusa’s most constrained Z-axis system yet.